Are you stuck with finding new keywords for your SEO campaign?

 Why, because as people move from becoming aware of a problem to researching their options to moving forward with a solution, they use keywords matching their search intent.

-The popularly of the search terms they use and the intent they have suggests their value as a customer and whether or not they should be focusing on them as your target audience for an SEO campaign.
+The popularly of the search terms they use and the intent they have suggests their value as a customer and whether or not they should be focusing on them as your target audience for a search engine optimization campaign.

 To help, Google provides a free tool called the Google Keyword Planner for Google AdWords users that assigns a monthly search volume estimate for keyword phrases (groups of keywords clustered together) to help researchers.
 It also provides keyword suggestions to find more potential targets.